Images of the church

 Our minister is the Reverend Neil H. Watson B D (Hons)

-On Monday and Tuesday 28th and 29th May 2018, Richard Taylor along with several members of Spott Parish Church organised an outing for the P5 children from the local school.
-Some photographs of the event taken by Fraser Stewart have been included in the above slideshow of DCT events.
-Richard wrote the following letter of thanks:-
+Richard Taylor along with several members of Spott Parish Church are organising an outing for the P5 children from the local school.

 DUNBAR CHURCHES TOGETHER